 Jama is deployed on one or more Linux servers.
 The host operating system can be installed on bare metal hardware or on virtual mediums.
 We chose Replicated, an orchestration tool, to enhance the installation and configuration management experience of Jama.
 There are two methods of installation: an internet accessible server or an Airgap option to meet non-connectivity requirements where the internet will not be accessible from the server.
 The internet installation method is the most convenient and common method for the initial installation as well as deploying updated versions of Jama.

 Jama has chosen Linux as the OS of choice for the new deployment model because it is tried-and-true.
-Our partner Replicated (more on that below) thoroughly tests on Docker for Linux, and Jama itself has long deployed CentOS (6.x) on our hosted environment.
-Docker for Windows was recently released but has not been thoroughly vetted by our partners and would require significant changes to how our software is packaged and configured.
-It is very important for us to support a model that most closely represents our hosted solution.
+Our partner Replicated (more on that below) thoroughly tests on Docker for Linux, and Jama itself has long deployed CentOS (6.x) on our Cloud environment.
+Docker for Windows was recently released but has not been thoroughly vetted by our partners, and would require significant changes to how our software is packaged and configured.
+It is very important for us to support a model that most closely represents our Cloud solution.

-We chose Replicated as our Orchestration tool for many reasons.
+We chose Replicated as our orchestration tool for many reasons.
 Primarily, it provides a convenient and reliable user experience for delivering a modern web application that consists of several standalone services.
-This in turn provides Jama with a consistent mechanism for delivering the same codebase we leverage in our hosted environment, which frees us to focus on delivering features and functionality.
+This provides Jama with a consistent mechanism for delivering the same codebase we leverage in our Cloud environment, which frees us to focus on delivering features and functionality.
 Some notable features are one-line installation, one-click updates, audit logging, Support Bundles, Snapshot and Restore Utilities, Airgap installations, and the delivery of the correct versions of supporting software like Tomcat and Java congruent to our known and tested configurations.

 The following can be found on help.jamasoftware.com under the Administration > Server section

 The application host is defined as any server hosting a Jama service.

 - The following directories can be mounted to an exported filesystem like NFS.